Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 ![](../assets/warfare/Mountains.webp)

 ### Giving Orders

 There are three orders you can give: **Move/Attack**, **Assist**, or **Ferry**.
 An army not given an order will hold position.

 ## Move/Attack
 The commander may order each unit they control to move to or attack an adjacent hex.
-Naturally, armies cannot move into sea hexes, and fleets cannot move into landlocked hexes.

 #### Giving Orders
-All Move orders must be written in chat and those decisions are not locked in until `12 PM at ¿timezone?` each saturday.
-The DM handling the orders locks in what the NPC armies and fleets will do before the players submit any orders (usually NPCs will just Hold & Assist) This is so that the DM can't change what the NPCs do based on the plans for the player armies.
+All Move orders must be written in chat and those decisions are not locked in until `12 PM EST` each saturday.
+The DM handling the orders locks in what the NPC armies and fleets will do before the players submit any orders (usually NPCs will just Hold & Assist).
+This is so that the DM can't change what the NPCs do based on the plans for the player armies.
 But also the DM doesn't reveal what the NPCs are doing to the players until the players have locked in their orders, so the players can't adjust their orders based on what the NPCs will be doing.

-There is an exception to this, spying and divination spells during sessions might reveal 1 NPC army's orders early.
-Allowing players to adapt their orders for that week.
+There is an exception to this: spying and divination spells during downtimes might reveal 1 NPC army's orders early, allowing players to adapt their orders for that week.

-Once all orders are in the discord all movement of armies happens at the same time and all movement of fleets happens at the same time.
+Once all orders are in the discord, all movement of armies and fleets happens at the same time.
 If an army tries to move into a hex occupied by another army, or if 2 armies try to both move into the same hex, their move order becomes an attack order instead.

 If an army moves into a hex while another army is moving out of it, they don't block each other.
 If this would cause 2 armies to switch places, player armies can pass through each other peacefully.
 NPC armies will usually perceive any army marching directly at them as a threat, even if that army just wants to switch places.